freenas/freenas-docs/userguide/support.rst

 IRC
 ---

-If you wish to ask a question in real time, you can try the *#freenas* channel on IRC
+To ask a question in real time, you can use the *#freenas* channel on IRC
 `Freenode <http://freenode.net/index.shtml>`_.
-Depending upon the time of day and your time zone, FreeNAS® and TrueNAS® developers or other users may be available to assist you.
-If you do not get an answer right away, remain on the channel as other users tend to read the channel history in order to answer questions as they are able to.
+Depending on the time of day and your time zone, %brand% developers or other users may be available to provide assistance.
+If no one answers right away, remain on the channel, as other users tend to read the channel history to answer questions as time permits.

 Typically, an IRC `client
 <http://en.wikipedia.org/wiki/Comparison_of_Internet_Relay_Chat_clients>`_
 is used to access the *#freenas* IRC channel.
-Alternately, you can access the
-`webchat <http://webchat.freenode.net/?channels=freenas>`_
-version of the channel from a web browser.
+Alternately, use `webchat <http://webchat.freenode.net/?channels=freenas>`_ from a web browser.

-To get the most out of the IRC channel, keep the following points in
+To get the most out of the IRC channel, keep these points in mind:
-mind:

-* Do not ask "can anyone help me?"; instead, just ask your question.
+* Do not ask "can anyone help me?"; instead, just ask the question.
-  If someone knows the answer, they will try to assist you.
+  If someone knows the answer, they will try to help.

 * Do not ask a question and then leave.
 Users who know the answer cannot help you if you disappear.

 * Do not take it personally if no one answers or demand that someone answers your question.
-Maybe no one who knows the answer is available, maybe your question is really hard, or maybe it is a question that has already been answered many times in the other support resources.
+Maybe no one who knows the answer is available, maybe your question is really difficult, or maybe it is a question that has already been answered many times in the other support resources.
 Try asking again in a few hours or research the other resources to see if you have missed anything.